Table of Contents

 In 2001, Jan moved to Saskatchewan to be nearer to family.
 She spent several years advocating for wildlife rehabilitation before receiving the first federal permit in Saskatchewan in 2005 and reviving the provincial permit program.
 She continues to be an advocate for the profession, organizing the IWRC Basic Wildlife Rehabilitation course each year to train and encourage new rehabilitators.

 Jan is also a founding member of the provincial organization, WRSOS, that runs the wildlife hotline and provides rescue/pick-up services for wildlife across the province.
-She has been on their board since the beginning in 2006.
+She was on their board since the beginning in 2006 until 2022.

-In 2021, Jan became a Certified Wildlife Rehabilitator through the IWRC program and looks forward to becoming a trainer for their basic courses.
+In 2021, Jan became a Certified Wildlife Rehabilitator through the IWRC program and is enjoying her role as a trainer for their basic courses.

 “I am honoured and humbled to be able to do this work and meet so many amazing creatures who have taught me so much over the years.”